janvda/node-red-corona-comparison-hubei/README.md

 This node-red flow is creating a dashboard showing the historical statistics of the corona deaths and corona confirmed cases for the selected country or province/state.

-The statistics are retrieved from from https://github.com/CSSEGISandData/COVID-19
+The statistics are retrieved from https://github.com/CSSEGISandData/COVID-19

 It also puts in the same charts the statistics for the province Hubei (China) were the outbreak began.
 To make comparison easy I have scaled and shifted the chart for Hubei.